Reading the United States Great Seal

 NOVVS ORDO SECLROVM

-Reading of Latin letters depended on adjacent speech sounds.
-In square as well as handwritten styles, telling [u] from [v] required reader's knowledge.
-For example, we have the letter "u" in the word language.
-The Latin name was lingua, and the way to say it was [liηgva], as there was [g] followed by a low vowel.
-The nominative decided on the entire declension.
+Ancient Latin had a peculiarity, about the letter shape u.
+In square capitals, telling it from v required reader's knowledge.
+Handwritten, we have the letter u in the word language.
+The Latin name was lingua, and the way to say it was [liηgva], as the speech sound environment was [g] and a low vowel, [a].
 We may compare cuius [kuius].

 - Perseus Latin Dictionary Headword Search Results